fatemeh26si/OrderDelayNotificationSystem/README.md

 When the "migrate" command is executed, tables created on database

-When the "db:seed" command is executed, a series of mock data is created for the use of Apis in the database
+When the "db:seed" command is executed, a series of mock data is created for the use of APIs in the database

-## using system
+## Using system
 open the following address in your browser:

 http://localhost:{PORT}

-There you can see the swagger of the project to try the desired Api separated by two tags "Agent" and "User".
+There you can see the swagger of the project to try the desired APIs separated by two tags "Agent" and "User".

 ### Submit Delay Report By User
 /api/v1/delay-report